LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
-The root of your current delusion is the belief that one should inflict misery upon oneself in response to external events, the actions of others, and personal shortcomings.
+Freedom from your current state of delusion may be obtained

+by not inflicting misery upon yourself in response to external events, the actions of others, and personal shortcomings.